Math Parent Activity Guides – Supporting Student Learning

 This is a question that many teachers struggle with every year in our schools.
-The focus of this blog post is to provide a few printable resources (see table below) and a few talking points to consider when speaking to parents.
+The focus of this blog post is to provide free printable grade level resources (see grade level table below) and a few talking points to consider when speaking to parents.

 In everyday interactions with children, there are many things that parents can do – and do without lecturing or applying pressure – to help children learn to be problem-solvers, to communicate mathematically and to demonstrate mathematical reasoning abilities.
 These skills are fundamental to learning mathematics.